-Burgeoning social media streams, improved data capture and analytics, and a proliferation of mobile devices and cheap storage media have left most companies responsible for protecting an unprecedented amount of data -- and facing endless governance, risk and compliance (GRC) strategy
+Burgeoning social media streams, improved data capture and analytics, and a proliferation of mobile devices and cheap storage media have left most companies responsible for protecting an unprecedented amount of data -- and facing endless governance, risk and compliance (GRC) strategy headaches as a result.

 You can actually use social media analytics to monitor and understand your risk levels.

 But these advances can be a blessing and a curse to GRC programs.

 "There's a tremendous opportunity for us to improve the services offered by our companies," said Norman Marks, a vice president at the Walldorf, Germany-based software maker SAP AG, during a session at the Governance, Risk Management and Compliance Summit in Boston last week.
 "We can't afford to stay the same when everything around us is changing."